The idea of undergoing surgery can be stressful. But the reality certainly doesn't have to be when you come to the Kennedy Surgery Center.

-Designed with patient comfort and privacy in mind, the Kennedy Surgical Center is geared toward patients who do not require an overnight hospital stay, but who do need a clinical environment more comprehensive than a physician's office for their procedure.
+Designed with patient comfort and privacy in mind, the Kennedy Surgery Center is geared toward patients who do not require an overnight hospital stay, but who do need a clinical environment more comprehensive than a physician's office for their procedure.

 Specialized, advanced equipment available supports a variety of outpatient surgical procedures in several specialty areas, including: